wall and ceiling linings

 - ceramic tiles may suffer cracks due to hard items being dropped on them so it pays to have a few spare tiles in reserve as it is may be very difficult to match up replacement tiles later.

-Types of finishes
+Types of floor finish

 New softwood boarding can provide a beautiful finish providing the following points are covered –